-Visits by practicing actuaries from local firms who will give overviews of various aspects of the profession; and talks by O.S.U. faculty from
+Visits by practicing actuaries from local firms who will give overviews of various aspects of the profession; and talks by O.S.U. faculty from mathematics and related fields, such as statistics, risk management,

 WEEK 10

 Course summary, student feedback, and discussions.